An iterative approach for amplitude amplification with nonorthogonal measurements: Factorization

 Since the evolution time $t^*_l$ in Eq.~(\ref{tr}) is a uniformly distributed random number from 0 to $2\pi/g$, it is necessary to study the effect of this randomly chosen time $t^*_l$ to the performance of factoring.
 Now we study the averages of the fidelities $F_l$ and probabilities Pr$(E_l)$ of obtaining the coherent states.
 We also examine their standard deviations in each iteration.

-In Fig.~\ref{figfid}, we plot the average of the fidelities $F_l$ versus the number $l$ of iterations.
+In Fig.~\ref{figfid}(a), we plot the average of the fidelities $F_l$ versus the number $l$ of iterations.
 Here we take the sample size to be equal to 100 fidelities in each iteration.
 As shown in Fig.~\ref{figfid}, the average of the fidelities is about 0.5 at the 10-th iteration.
+The fidelity is greater than 0.9 at the 12-th iteration.
 After 12 iterations, the mean values of the fidelities reach nearly one.
 The error bars, which indicate the standard deviations, are shown in the same figure.
 We can see that, after the 12-$th$ iteration, the standard deviations are relatively small compared to the mean values in each iteration.

+We then plot the average of the fidelities $F_l$ versus the number $l$ of iterations for $N=10,1617$ and 10,961 in Fig.~\ref{figfid}(a) and (b), respectively.
+The fidelities exceed 0.9 after the 10-th iteration for $N=101,617$ and the 8-th iteration for $N=10,961$.
+The numerical results in Fig.~\ref{figfid} show that the required number of iterations increases logarithmically with $N$ for which the fidelity is greater than 0.9.

-In Fig.~\ref{figpb}, the average of the probabilities Pr$(E_l)$ of obtaining the coherent states is plotted versus the number $l$ of iterations.
+In Fig.~\ref{figpb}(a), the average of the probabilities Pr$(E_l)$ of obtaining the coherent states is plotted versus the number $l$ of iterations.
 In the first ten iterations, the probabilities Pr$(E_l)$ are about 0.1.
 Then, it increases and saturates around one after 13 iterations.
 Moreover, these standard deviations are much smaller than the mean values of Pr$(E_l)$.
-This means that the statistical effect of the time $t^*_l$ is small to the performance of quantum factorization.
+This means that the statistical effect of the time $t^*_l$ is small on the performance of quantum factorization.

+In Fig.~\ref{figpb}(b) and (c), the average of the probabilities Pr$(E_l)$ of obtaining the coherent states are plotted versus the number $l$ of iterations for $N=101,617$ and $N=10,961$, respectively.
+The probabilities are greater than 0.9 after the 11-th iteration for $N=101,617$ and the 9-th iteration for $N=10,961$.
+Therefore, the results show that the number of iterations (Pr$(E_l){\geq}0.9$) also logarithmically scales with $N$.